biolink/biolinkml/SPECIFICATION.md

 ### Metadata elements (Normative)

-As nentioned in the [Introduction](#introduction-Informative), semantic inheritance within a model is specified by several BiolinkML reserved properties:
+As mentioned in the [Introduction](#introduction-Informative), semantic inheritance within a model is specified by several BiolinkML reserved properties:
 - **is_a:**
 - **mixin:**
 - **abstract:**